 Peace

-Law 1448 of Victims and Land Restitution has been linked to the resolution of the five-decade long armed conflict in Colombia.
-Whereas the previous government of Alvaro Uribe (2002-2010) framed the internal armed conflict as a terrorist threat, the current Santos government (2010-2016) has emphasized the issue of land tenure as a key determinant of the armed conflict and its resolution through a post-conflict framework.
+Law 1448 of Victims and Land Restitution has been linked to the resolution of the five-decade-long armed conflict in Colombia.
+Whereas the previous government of Álvaro Uribe (2002–2010) framed the internal armed conflict as a terrorist threat, the current Santos government (2010–2016) has emphasized the issue of land tenure as a key determinant of the armed conflict and its resolution through a post-conflict framework.
 In that context, the Law is a transitional justice tool to redress the victims from whom land has been violently taken.

 Colombia arguably has one of the highest amounts of displaced population in the world.
-According to the government, the number of internally displaced people due to the armed conflict between 1985 and 2012 is 5.2 million, although according to the Colombian non-governmental organization Consultoría para los Derechos Humanos y el Desplazamiento CODHES (Human Rights and Displacement Consultancy), this number is 5.3 million (UNOCHA, 2013).
+According to the government, the number of internally displaced people due to the armed conflict between 1985 and 2012 is 5.2 million, although according to the Colombian NGO Consultoría para los Derechos Humanos y el Desplazamiento (CODHES) (Human Rights and Displacement Consultancy), this number is 5.3 million (UNOCHA, 2013).

 The initiative of Law 1448 was first introduced in June 2007 as a legislation project entitled Law of attention, assistance and complete compensation to the victims of the internal armed conflict in Colombia.
-The project was presented by the liberal senator Juan Fernando Cristo, but it was not until under the newly elected government of Juan Manuel Santos in 2010 that an intense governmental promotion took place in favor of the initiative.
-According to the Unit of Land Restitution of the Ministry of Agriculture and Rural Development (Unidad de Restitución de Tierras, 2015, pp. 15-16), as of January 2015, there were 9,695 restitution claims registered in the system, of which 1,922 have been already decided upon by the judges.
-Furthermore, there have so far been 18 restitution lawsuits by ethnic communities, one of which has been decided upon by the judges.
-At the same time, the Unit reported that the judges have instructed 98 orders of compensation to be granted to victims using either land belonging to the state or financial compensation.
+The liberal senator Juan Fernando Cristo presented the project, but it was not until under the newly elected government of Juan Manuel Santos in 2010 that an intense governmental promotion took place in favor of the initiative.
+According to the Unit of Land Restitution of the Ministry of Agriculture and Rural Development (Unidad de Restitución de Tierras, 2015, pp. 15–16), as of January 2015, there were 9,695 restitution claims registered in the system, and judges have already decided on 1,922.
+Furthermore, there have so far been 18 restitution lawsuits by ethnic communities, and judges have ruled on one of them.
+At the same time, the Unit reported that the judges have instructed 98 orders of compensation to be granted to victims using either land belonging to the state, or financial compensation.

-Law 1448, then, is an attempt to resolve the humanitarian crisis and put an end to the armed conflict.
+Law 1448 is an attempt to resolve the humanitarian crisis and put an end to the armed conflict.
 In this context, “the Santos government understood the need for the compensation of victims as a condition to advance in a peace process” (Valdivieso-Collazos, 2012, p.
 640, translation by Montoya).
-Parallel to these efforts, the government began peace negotiations in September 2012 with the largest left-wing guerrilla organization in the country, the Fuerzas Armadas Revolucionarias de Colombia, or FARC (Revolutionary Armed Forces of Colombia), whose historical cause has been agrarian reform.
-In May 2013, a first historical agreement was reached by both parties in relation to the distribution and use of rural land.
+Parallel to these efforts, in September 2012, the government began peace negotiations with the largest left-wing guerrilla organization in the country, the FARC, whose historical cause has been agrarian reform.
+In May 2013, both parties reached a first historical agreement in relation to the distribution and use of rural land.

 Rural Development

-The government has also seen in the Law of Victims an opportunity to counteract the trends of informality of land tenure, land concentration—mainly attributed to drug-traffickers—and the prevalence of smallholdings (Interview with Juan Camilo Restrepo, Minister of Agriculture and Rural Development, Fundación Razón Pública, 2012).
+The government has also seen in the Law of Victims an opportunity to counteract the trends of informality of land tenure, land concentration—mainly attributed to drug-traffickers—and the prevalence of smallholdings (Fundación Razón Pública, 2012).

 With regards to informality, “18% of land owners don’t have formal land titles.
-Moreover, informality amongst small producers is above 40%” (ICP & Semana, 2012).
+Moreover, informality among small producers is above 40%” (ICP & Semana, 2012).
 Of all the properties formally registered around the country in 2009, 52.8% had up-to-date information, 44.3% were outdated, and 2.9 did not have any information (IGAC, 2009, p.
 41; UNDP, 2011a, p.
 53).
 Thus, the Law could foster the clarification of land tenure and the formalization of ownership through the land given to the beneficiaries of restitution.